chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 having 100 pieces of information (the original data points) to merely 2 (a slope and an intercept).

-## An optimization viewpoint on least squares
+## An Optimization Viewpoint on Least Squares

 So far, we’ve taken a geometric approach to solving least-squares problems, but there’s another way to get the same result: optimization.